 About Matthew Boyle and Sylvia Group

-A licensed insurance producer and Certified Insurance Service Representative (CISR), Matthew Boyle is passionate about informing and educating his clients on the coverage they should consider and the products they ultimately purchase.
-Whether the need is boat or watercraft insurance, homeowners insurance, auto insurance or specialized coverage, he’s committed to designing customized programs that protect his clients and their assets.
+A licensed insurance producer, Certified Insurance Service Representative (CISR) and Certifield Professional in Personal Lines (CPPL), Matthew Boyle is passionate about informing and educating his clients on the coverage they should consider and the products they ultimately purchase.
+Whether the need is homeowners insurance, auto insurance, boat insurance or other personal insurance coverage, he’s committed to designing customized programs that protect his clients and their assets.
 Matt appreciates meeting and working with new people on a regular basis, and with 15 years’ experience in personal insurance, the last eight as a successful sales executive, he enjoys sharing his expertise.
 As an independent agent working with the accomplished team at Sylvia Group, he’s able to offer clients options and resources unavailable through most other agencies and direct sellers.

-Sylvia Group helps businesses and individuals protect their future by designing customized insurance, benefits and financial planning programs.
-A locally owned agency known for its commitment to its clients and the SouthCoast community, as well for its industry expertise.
-Founded in New Bedford, MA, in 1950, headquartered in neighboring Dartmouth, and serving businesses and individuals throughout Massachusetts, Rhode Island and beyond, Sylvia Group is certified as a Woman Owned Business Enterprise with the Massachusetts Supplier Diversity Office and has the distinction of being the first six-time recipient of the Five Star designation awarded by the Massachusetts Association of Insurance Agents (MAIA) for all-around agency excellence.
+Sylvia Group helps businesses and individuals protect their future by designing insurance, benefits and financial planning programs.
+We’re a locally owned agency known for our commitment to our clients and our community, as well for our industry expertise.
+Founded in New Bedford, MA, in 1950, headquartered in neighboring Dartmouth, and serving businesses and individuals throughout Massachusetts, Rhode Island and beyond, Sylvia Group has won both awards for Best Insurance Agency in the two year history of SouthCoast Media's Best of the Best program and has the distinction of being the first six-time recipient of the Five Star designation awarded by the Massachusetts Association of Insurance Agents (MAIA) for all-around agency excellence.